 Cloudways is one of the top providers of cloud hosting.
 What is cloud hosting?
 It’s pretty much exactly what it sounds like – hosting via the “cloud.”
-Basically a huge number of real world servers work together as one system to provide a stable and secure hosting for virtual servers.
-This means higher performance at a lower cost with even greater web hosting flexibility.
+Basically a huge number of real world servers work together as one system to provide stable and secure hosting for virtual servers.
+This means higher performance with less downtime at a lower cost, and with even greater web hosting flexibility.

 What Makes Cloudways Different

 Cloud hosting is available from a number of well-known hosting companies, but Cloudways has taken it to the next level.
 They’ve improved upon the traditional cloud to bring you several managed cloud hosting options with standout features.

 First off they use the latest servers and systems (Nginx, Redis, MySQL, Varnish, Memcached and Apache to be specific) as a part of their performance stack.
 In addition they pre-install their helpful Breeze Cache Plugin which includes features for file exclusion, grouping and minification, as well as Gzip compression for optimized file sizes.
 This incredible combo is what makes Cloudways hosting fast and reliable.

 The other great part about Cloudways as opposed to some of their competitors is that they provide managed server-side security with all of their plans.
 They use multiple layers of protection (such as firewalls, 2-factor authentication, and IP whitelisting) along with auto-updates to keep all of the servers on their platform up to date.